 Fees are $15 per night per person.

-Below are some more photos from Peters Lookout, the road to Mount Cook and other Mount Cook views.
+Below are some more photos from Peters Lookout, the road to Mount Cook, and other Mount Cook views.
 I hope they inspire you to capture some great, unique shots.

 I'd also love to see the photos that you guys take.
-Tag a link to your instagram in the comments below if you capture a banger.
+Tag a link to your Instagram in the comments below if you capture a banger.

-I hope you found this quick guide to Peters Lookout and the Mount Cook road photo opportunity useful.
-For more free travel guides check out some of the links below, or start with this mega-post to the 31 Best Hikes in South Island New Zealand.
+I hope you found this quick guide to Peters Lookout and the Mount Cook Road photo opportunity useful.